Retirement Financial Planning

-A popular theme touted by election campaigns with each presidential cycle is: What will be the consequences on the stock market ?
-Yet it turns out whoever happens to be president is inconsequential.
-What matters is policy and economic cycles.
+A popular theme touted by president election campaigns with each presidential cycle is: What will be the consequences on the stock market ?
+Yet it turns out that president elections are inconsequential.

 There tends to be a delayed effect with any policy implementation (beyond the immediate reaction that tries to ‘get ahead’ of the impact the policy may have).